iapchi/Projects/ReviewMaterial.md

     * NOT index driven
     * Unique elements allowed only
-    * DOES NOT preserve the order in which they were inserted
+    * DOES NOT preserve the order in which they were inserted The main methods in Set interface:

+    (1)public abstract boolean add(Object obj)
+      Adds the specified element to this set if it is not already present.

+    (2)public abstract void clear()
+      Removes all of the elements from this collection.

+    (3)public abstract boolean equals(Object obj)
+      Compares the specified object with this collection for equality.

+    (4)public abstract Iterator iterator()
+      Returns an iterator over the elements in collection.

+    (5)public abstract boolean remove(Object obj)
+     Removes a single instance of the specified element from collection.

 ### ```HashSet<E> implements Set<E>```
     * Backed by a HashMap<K, V>